imagine…

 we are prepared.

-50% of graduates pursue arts after high school.
+50% of graduates pursue arts in some fashion after high school.

 ON ACT TESTS